tamasviktorkrizsan/web-muanyag-nagyker-backend/README.md

 node api
 ```

-And you can send the following requests in Postman or run a front-end app on this API it.
+And you can send the following requests in Postman or run a front-end app on this API.

 ## services